What Is ACOS? And How Do I Calculate Amazon ACOS?

 First, let’s explain the classic method for calculating Amazon ACOS, and then we’ll explain the newest formula (developed in 2023) after.

-The ACOS definition is simple.
-ACOS, Advertising Cost of Sales, is how much you spend on advertising per dollar of revenue you make.
+In essence, the ACOS definition is simple.
+So, what does ACOS mean for your campaigns?
+ACOS, or Advertising Cost of Sales, is how much you spend on advertising per dollar of revenue you make.

 Here’s a good example of an ACOS calculation: If your ACOS is 25%, then that means you paid $0.25 for every dollar you made, or $25 for every $100 you made (we’re only considering Ad Spend here, not production costs, Amazon fees, etc.).

-Amazon ACOS is a critical measurement of your campaign’s success.
+Undoubtedly, ACOS Amazon is a critical measurement of your campaign’s success.

 If you’re an experienced PPC marketer, you may realize Amazon took this idea from Google Ads which uses Return on Ad Spend (ROAS).
-Here are some more tips on Amazon PPC vs. Google Ads.
+Additionally, here are some more tips on Amazon PPC vs. Google Ads.

 Check out this video made by Ad Badger’s CEO, Michael Facchin, to learn even more about the meaning of ACOS on Amazon: